robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 `Test Setup`:setting:, `Test Teardown`:setting:, `Test Timeout`:setting:
    Set the default value for test setup/teardown or test timeout to all test cases this directory contains.
 Can be overridden on lower level.
-   Support for defining test timeout in initialization files was added in Robot Framework 2.7.
 `Default Tags`:setting:, `Test Template`:setting:
    Not supported in initialization files.